patrickjuchli/basic-ftp/README.md

 ## Timeout & Error Handling

 Errors originating from a connection or described by a server response as well as timeouts will reject the associated Promise.
-The client fails completely after such an exception and closes any connection.
+If the client fails because of a connection error or timeout, it fails completely and closes any connection.
 You have to instantiate a new client and reconnect.
+This is not the case with errors reported by an FTP response.

 Here are examples for the 3 different types of error messages you'll receive: